Computing in the Community

 What’s the coverage of this dashboard?

-This dashboard currently focuses on the Metro Atlanta area, with inside-school resources from 8 major school districts: Atlanta Public Schools, Fulton County Schools, DeKalb County Schools, Decatur City Schools, Cobb County Schools, Marietta City Schools, Clayton County Schools, and Gwinnett County Schools.
-We plan to expand the coverage to additional districts (entire Georgia) and include the outside school resources in future updates.
+This dashboard covers inside-school course resources for the entire state of Georgia, including a simple filter for the the Metro Atlanta area (8 school districts: Atlanta Public Schools, Fulton County Schools, DeKalb County Schools, Decatur City Schools, Cobb County Schools, Marietta City Schools, Clayton County Schools, and Gwinnett County Schools).We plan to include outside-school resources (including in-school clubs and other activities) in future updates.

 What can I do with this dashboard?